-The current School of Medicine Education Building provides educational and administrative space, including a remodeled anatomy lab (12 tables shared by all first-year medical students), a small medical simulation laboratory, and space for small-group problem-based learning sessions and Objective Structured Clinical Examinations (OSCEs).
+The current School of Medicine Education Building, which originally housed the Statistics Department and Campus IT services, provides educational and administrative space, including a remodeled anatomy lab (12 tables shared by all first-year medical students), a small medical simulation laboratory, and space for small-group problem-based learning sessions and Objective Structured Clinical Examinations (OSCEs).
 The School of Medicine has a Memorandum of Understanding with the UCR Libraries to provide additional classroom and study space for medical student education.
+Nevertheless, educational space is still insufficient for the current medical student enrollment and planned future growth.
+Planning is underway to expand education space in the Orbach Science Library, construction that could be completed in late 2020.
+The project will expand medical simulation and clinical skills training facilities, and provide one additional large classroom.
+While this will provide an option for modestly increasing the medical student class size (by perhaps 10 students), ultimately the School of Medicine will require a new education building to meet its goal of enrolling 125 medical students each year (500 total).
+Note the campus is developing a School of Medicine Education Building project for inclusion in its updated 10-year capital plan.

-Planning is underway to expand education space in the Orbach Science Library.
-This will provide an option for modestly increasing the medical student class size (by perhaps 10 students), but will not be sufficient for future growth to 125 students per class.
-Growth of the faculty in the Division of Clinical Sciences and of administrative staff has necessitated the medical school to utilize a sizeable portion of the Intellicenter Building, located approximately six miles from UCR, a University of Californiaowned building that is also the headquarters of the UCPath Center, the University's initiative to streamline and centralize human resources and payroll functions.
+Growth of the faculty in the Division of Clinical Sciences and of administrative staff has necessitated the medical school to utilize a sizeable portion of the Intellicenter Building, located approximately six miles from UCR, a University of California-owned building that is also the headquarters of the UCPath Center, the University's initiative to streamline and centralize human resources and payroll functions.
 There is still substantial unmet need for academic office space for clinical department chairs and clinical faculty.
 In order to grow and meet the mandate of its mission, the School of Medicine will need a dedicated education building, estimated at \$80 to \$100 million, for medical and Ph.D. student education, academic office space, student services, and school administration.

-In 2017-18, the UCR campus initiated a minor capital project to replace the modular units serving as medical student study and lounge space, as well space for the school's student pipeline programs.
-The project, which expanded student study/lounge space, was completed in January 2018.
+In 2018, the UCR campus completed a minor capital project at a cost of \$2.3M to replace the modular units serving as medical student study and lounge space, as well space for the school's student pipeline programs.
+The project expanded student study/lounge space, whichwas necessary in order to fully comply with accreditation standards.